sproutsocial/seeds-packets/docs/contribute.md

 Participation in surveys when prompted by the SEEDS team is a very helpful way for us collect valuable data as we track progress, system usage, and team goals.

 ### Guild Meeting
-A periodic "town hall" style open forum where the SEEDS team can gather ideas and opinions about particular high impact topics.
+A periodic “town hall” style open forum where the SEEDS team can gather ideas and opinions about particular high impact topics.